4dsystems/ViSi-Genie-RaspPi-Library/README.md

 * This will then download and install the wiringPi library, assuming you have git installed on your Raspberry Pi already.

+* If you encounter an error such as: error while loading shared libraries: libgeniePi.so: cannot open shared object file: No such file or directory do the following:

+  sudo ldconfig -v

+This should solve the problem

 * Please see here for more detail if you need to install git also (https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/)